 What are some active learning strategies and tools?

-- Retrieving and sharing activities that require students to locate and analyze relevant information such as, text summaries, interviewing experts, research scavenger hunts, Twitter posts, email traveling file, and webquests.
+- Retrieving and sharing activities that require students to locate and analyze relevant information such as, text summaries, interviewing experts, research scavenger hunts, Twitter posts, email, and webquests.

 - Computer literacy activities such as locating relevant information and searching within databases.